 On rare occasions, an argument between neighbours can escalate to the point of actual or threats of violence and/or criminal damage.
 If this happens you should call the Police.

 Retaliate or cause problems for your neighbour.
 As frustrating as it can be when your neighbour is causing you problems, if you start to do the same in return, causing excess noise, parking your car over their drive, shouting at them in the street etc. it will make the problems worse.

-There is little we can do as a landlord to stop problems with neighbours, once they occur.
-Whilst we understand it can have a big impact on your happiness in your own home, incidents are not usually serious enough to allow for action to be taken.
+We understand that difficult neighbours can have a big impact on your happiness in your own home.
+However, in our experience, incidents are not usually serious enough to allow for action to be taken.